openharmony/docs/en/application-dev/reference/apis/js-apis-net-mdns.md

 | 2204010 | Send packet failed. |

 > **NOTE**
-> For details about the error codes, see [MDNS Error Codes](../errorcodes/errorcode-net-mdns.md).
+> For details about the error codes, see [mDNS Error Codes](../errorcodes/errorcode-net-mdns.md).

 **Example**